Blue Jackets victorious in Unsustainabowl, extend streak to 15 games

 That is a huuuuuge no-no according to the NHL Rule 46.7.
 Starting a second fight after a stoppage results in an automatic ejection from the game for both players involved.

 The Jackets losing Calvert is going to have some impact.
 Yet the Wild losing Dumba cuts their defense down to a rotation of five players.
 It was a better tradeoff for Columbus.
+After the game, Bruce Boudreau said Dumba was unaware of the rule.

+“I thought our bench was 10 feet tall after [the fights],” Tortorella said, and it showed.
 Less than a minute after all that went down, the Jackets go up 2-0.

 Jack Johnson joins the rush with Brandon Saad.
 Saad passes the puck clear across the ice to Johnson who swipes it into the net.

-Fifteen seconds after the Johnson goal, Atkinson nets his second goal of the game to put the Jackets up 3-0.
+Fifteen seconds after the Johnson goal, Atkinson nets his second goal of the game on a deflection to put the Jackets up 3-0.
 Dubnyk angrily fires the puck down the ice.

-Here is the silky smooth 3-0 goal with Atkinson finishing it off. #CBJ pic.twitter.com/ClWXdPFat7

 The Wild call a timeout to calm everyone down.
 It appeared to work.